-465 Hydrogeology [AR]
+Hydrogeology [AR]

-Covers the principles and applications of groundwater and groundwater flow, including: Darcy's Law; steady-state and transient flow conditions; flow nets, aquifer testing, and groundwater resource evaluation; the role of groundwater in the hydrologic cycle; and the physical processes controlling groundwater pollution.
+Covers the principles and applications of groundwater and groundwater flow. including: Darcy's Law; steady-state and transient flow conditions; flow nets, aquifer testing, and groundwater resource evaluation; the role of groundwater in the hydrologic cycle; and the physical processes controlling groundwater pollution.
 Prerequisites: ESCI 305; ESCI 366 or permission of the instructor; MATH 111, 112.
 Three credits and lab.
-Offered 2007-2008 and in alternate years.

-471 Geographic Information Systems
+Geographic Information Systems

 Students will learn how GIS tools can be used to analyze, represent and model geographic data derived from censuses, surveys, maps, aerial photographs, and satellite imagery.
 Topics include: cartography and map projections; spatial and attribute data; data capture techniques; vector and raster structure; GIS analysis; data visualization; GIS modelling.
-Prerequisite: ESCI 170 or 171 or 273 or INFO 101 or CSCI 235 or permission of the instructor.
+Prerequisite: permission of the instructor.
 Cross-listed as INFO 374.
 Three credits and lab.

-472 Ocean-Atmosphere Interactions [AR]
+Ocean-Atmosphere Interactions [AR]

 This course introduces students to a unified treatment of ocean and atmospheric processes.
 The mathematical treatment of the phenomena will be central to this course and students will gain an in-depth understanding of the fundamental physical behavior of large-scale ocean-atmosphere interactions.
 Prerequisites: ESCI 246, 271, 272; PHYS 100 or 120; MATH 111, 112.
 Three credits and lab.
-Offered 2007-2008 and in alternate years.

-475 Geophysics
+Geophysics

 This course introduces the use of physical measurements to determine the internal and external structure and composition of the Earth system.
 Topics include (but are not limited to) an introduction to earthquake seismology, gravity and magnetic fields, isostasy, seismic reflection, heat flow applications, and elementary concepts in geodynamics.
 This course summarizes current knowledge of Earth system science as determined by modern geophysical techniques.
 Some computing techniques are presented in lab.
 Prerequisites: MATH 111, 112; PHYS 100 or 120 recommended.
 Three credits and lab.
-Offered in alternate years; not offered 2007-2008.

-476 Advanced Geological Field Methods
+Advanced Geological Field Methods

 A seven-day field camp in an important geological area held in late summer in collaboration with Acadia University, followed by structural and petrographic analysis, seminars and report writing during the fall term.
 Prerequisites: ESCI 245, 275.
 Three credits and lab.
+Not offered 2008-2009.

-485 Advanced Paleontology
+Advanced Paleontology

 Covers advanced topics in evolution and extinction, paleoecology, biostratigraphy and/or micropaleontology.
 Large seminar, field and laboratory component.
 Prerequisite: ESCI 285.
 Three credits and lab.
-Offered 2007-2008 and in alternate years.